 Douglas F. Buxton, M.D. is a renowned cornea and refractive surgeon and the Medical Director at Buxton Eye Surgical Group in New York City.
 He is quadruple board certified in LASIK vision correction, ophthalmology, penetrating Keratoplasty and, cataract/implant surgery.

 He is an internationally recognized authority for his innovative contributions of advanced technologies in the diagnosis and treatment of anterior segment eye disorders.
 He has particular expertise in Intralase “bladeless” and advanced CustomVue® laser vision correction, micro-incisional cataract surgery, multifocal and toric (astigmatism-correcting) intraocular lenses, corneal transplantation, endothelial keratoplasty (DSEK/DSAEK) and, non-invasive, periocular cosmetic procedures.

 Dr. Buxton is a graduate of Yale and Cornell University Medical College.
-He completed his postgraduate residency training in ophthalmology followed by a two year cornea, external disease and refractive surgery fellowship at New York Eye and Ear Infirmary of Mt.
+He completed his postgraduate residency training in ophthalmology followed by a two-year cornea, external disease, and refractive surgery fellowship at the New York Eye and Ear Infirmary of Mt.
 Sinai.

 Dr. Buxton resides on the Upper East Side with his wife, Diana, a marketing executive.